 Cost: Private rooms from $60/night

 This budget hotel is a great option for couples or families.
-It includes breakfast, has an outdoor pool, and is only a 10 minute walk away from the national park, saving you time and money as you won’t have to take the public bus.
+It includes breakfast, has an outdoor pool, and is only a 10 minute walk away from the national park.
+Therefore, staying here will save you time and money, as you won’t have to take the public bus.
 It was WiFi, AC, multilingual staff, and private bathrooms.
-This is our top recommendation for those traveling with children, especially since it’s within walking distance and you won’t have to take them on the crowded public bus.
+This is our top recommendation for those traveling with children!!
+Especially since it’s within walking distance and you won’t have to take them on the crowded public bus.

 Where To Eat